Ralph Lauren accused of plagiarizing indigenous Mexican designs | Technology

 "Hopefully you repair the damage to the original communities that do this work with love and not for profit," Gutierrez added, attributing the designs to the indigenous communities of Contla and Saltillo.
 President Andrés Manuel Lopez Obrador has launched an intense campaign to reclaim relics of Mexico's pre-Columbian heritage since taking office in 2018, including lodging complaints against auction houses in the United States and Europe, and recovering dozens of Mexican antiques.

 In July, the Mexican government also asked Chinese fashion retailer Shein to explain its use of indigenous Mayan elements in one of its pieces, causing it to remove the garment from its website.
 The government has made similar complaints against France's Louis Vuitton, Venezuelan designer Carolina Herrera, Spain's Zara and U.S. retailer Anthopologie.
-(Report by Raul Cortés Fernandez; Writing by Isabel Woodford; Editing by Stephen Coates)
+(Report by Raul Cortés Fernandez; Writing by Isabel Woodford; Editing by Stephen Coates and Richard Pullin)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)